vlukiyanov/blog/content/about/index.md

-Software engineer focused on data engineering, coding in python and scala, interested in distributed systems and functionality programming.
+Software developer focused on data engineering, coding in python and scala, interested in distributed systems and functionality programming.

 Past PhD maths in algebraic topology, and MSc in mathematical logic; was also interested in category theory and the lambda calculus.